mcgillies/mlb-fantasy-2024/README.md

 Rankings are found in the [predictions folder](predictions/)

+Hoping to add a few more things before the season begins...

 ## 📖 View the Jupyter Book Locally

 To build and view the Jupyter Book on your local machine, follow these steps: